 Here's a sampling of the unique rock formations that can be seen within a day's drive of the Grand Canyon.

 The valley is in both Arizona and Utah and is a famous and iconic landscape.
 Featured in movies and advertisements, Monument Valley is a stark, red desert landscape that is interrupted only by huge, towering monolithic red rocks or "monuments" that jut upright throughout the valley.
 Some of these monuments stand over 1,000 feet tall.

 To get to Monument Valley, take Highway 163 from Kayenta, Ariz.
 In addition to red rock monuments, more mesas and buttes can be seen by entering the Navajo Tribal Park.
 The cost to enter in 2018 is:

 - $20 per non-commercial vehicle up to 4 people ($6 each additional passenger)

 - Per Individual Pass: $10 per walk-in, bicycle, or motorcycle

 Once in, you'll get to enjoy views of the often-photographed East and West Mitten Buttes, and Merrick Butte.

 2. Vermilion Cliffs and Paria Canyon

-Located north of Grand Canyon's North Rim, protected as a national monument.
-Access this unique landscape at Bitter Springs, AZ.
+Located north of Grand Canyon's North Rim, this area is protected as a national monument.
+Access this unique landscape at Bitter Springs, Ariz.
 From there, travel through Marble Canyon to Jacob Lake, then to Fredonia on Highways 89 and 89A.
 Visitors will enjoy the reddish, or vermilion-colored cliffs that jut out of the landscape.
-Popular highlights of this region include The Wave, Coyote Buttes, Lee's Ferry, Glen Canyon National Recreation Area, and others.
+Popular highlights of this region include The Wave, Coyote Buttes, Lee's Ferry, Glen Canyon National Recreation Area and others.

 3. Chiricahua National Monument